coinlab/bitcoin-docs/a-bitcoin-primer.md

 stored in a digital wallet.

-When someone wants to send money to another user, they use software which creates a transaction containing the receiver’s address and an amount, and cryptographically signs it with their private key.
-This is published on a peer-to-peer network which validates it against the sender’s public key, checks that the sending address’s balance is sufficient, and propagates it to all the other nodes on the network.
+When someone wants to send money to another user, they use software which creates a transaction containing the receiver's address and an amount, and cryptographically signs it with their private key.
+This is published on a peer-to-peer network which validates it against the sender's public key, checks that the sending address's balance is sufficient, and propagates it to all the other nodes on the network.

 A transaction does not become certified until it is included in a Block in the